-Q fever usually is a mild disease with flu-like symptoms.
+Q fever is an infection caused by the bacterium Coxiella burnetii.
+Q fever is usually a mild disease with flu-like symptoms.
 Many people have no symptoms at all.
-But in a small percentage of people, the infection can resurface years later.
+In a small percentage of people, the infection can resurface years later.
 This more deadly form of Q fever can damage your heart, liver, brain and lungs.

 Q fever is transmitted to humans by animals, most commonly sheep, goats and cattle.
 When you inhale barnyard dust particles contaminated by infected animals, you may become infected.
-High-risk occupations include farmers, veterinarians and people who work with sheep in research labs.
+High-risk occupations include farming, veterinary medicine and animal research.

-The mild form of Q fever typically clears up within a few weeks with no treatment.
-But if Q fever recurs, you may need to take a combination of antibiotics for at least 18 months.
+Mild cases of Q fever clear up quickly with antibiotic treatment.
+But if Q fever recurs, you may need to take antibiotics for at least 18 months.

 Many people infected with Q fever never show symptoms.
-If you do have symptoms, you'll notice them about two to three weeks after exposure to the bacteria.
+If you do have symptoms, you'll probably notice them between three and 30 days after exposure to the bacteria.
 Signs and symptoms may include:

 - Severe headache

-Q fever is caused by a type of bacteria called Coxiella burnetii, most commonly found in sheep, goats and cattle.
-It also can infect pets, such as cats, dogs and rabbits.
+Q fever is caused by the bacterium Coxiella burnetii, commonly found in sheep, goats and cattle.
+The bacterium can also infect pets, including cats, dogs and rabbits.

 These animals transmit the bacteria through their urine, feces, milk and birthing products — such as the placenta and amniotic fluid.
 When these substances dry, the bacteria in them become part of the barnyard dust that floats in the air.
 The infection is usually transmitted to humans through their lungs, when they inhale contaminated barnyard dust.